Optic nerve tumor: Symptoms and signs

 Optic nerve melanocytoma does not usually produce symptoms or grow.
 If they slowly grow, optic nerve melanocytoma can produce afferent pupillary defects (30%), subretinal fluid (10%), and an enlarged blind spot (75%).

 On fundoscopic exam, the optic disc may be swollen, atrophic, or even normal.
 Central retinal vein occlusion may occur.

 If the tumor is next to the optic nerve, growth can compress the nerve and cause gradual loss of vision and unilateral proptosis.
 Dyschromatopsia may occur.
 Growth can also cause compressive vascular problems like central retinal vein occlusion.
 Lastly, growth also causes the tumor to exceed its blood supply.
 In these cases, necrotic areas form inside the tumor.
 Necrosis can (in turn) cause intraocular and rarely orbital inflammation.

-Diagnosis

-Most optic nerve melanocytomas are small, black, and do not grow.

-Epidemiology

-Most optic nerve tumors (65 percent) are gliomas that occur somewhere along the anterior visual pathway.